 3. The Bible continually says the law is to be obeyed forever in verses such as Genesis 17:19.
 Isn’t this contradicting Paul?

 This is a simple limitation in regards to the English translation.
 The word used for forever in these verses is ‘olam.
-Its definition sits more along the lines of “in perpetuity” rather than the literal eternal definition critics assume these verses suggest.
+Its definition sits more along the lines of “in perpetuity” rather than the literal eternal definition critics assume.
 Instead, these verses indicate that as long as Israel is signed onto the old covenant they need to obey it.
 This hardly means God can’t set up a new covenant with others.

 There’s one last objection we need to cover before we close this series and it’s one I’ve dealt with many times before.
 If the Bible contains laws that aren’t relevant to us today, isn’t that a sign it isn’t the inspired word of God?
 We’ll answer this next time…..